leovxyz/cmd/ARCHITECTURE.md

    - Reusable HTML structure for displaying country information
    - Efficiently cloned and populated for each result

+5. **Custom Modal**
+   - Displays detailed country information
+   - Implements close functionality and styling

 ## Event Handling

-- Keyboard events for shortcuts and navigation
+- Keyboard events for shortcuts, navigation, and modal interaction
-- Click events for selection and closing the menu
+- Click events for selection, closing the menu, and modal interaction
 - Input events for real-time search
+- Scroll events for managing bottom gradient visibility

+## Performance Considerations

+- Efficient DOM updates to minimize repaints and reflows
+- Use of `ResizeObserver` for responsive UI adjustments
+- Event delegation for improved performance

+## Accessibility

+- Keyboard navigation support throughout the application
+- Visual feedback for hovered and selected items

 ## Future Enhancements

 - Implement caching mechanisms for improved performance
 - Add sorting options for search results
 - Integrate with more diverse data sources
+- Implement lazy loading for large datasets